Instructions: Visual-flora Start

-- Once in the species view - clicking on pictures expands them (pictures can be scaled (by pinching with touch sensitive screens), otherwise use zoom.
+- Once in the species view - clicking on pictures expands them (further expansion is possible by pinching (with touch sensitive screens), otherwise use zoom.

 - Links to possibly confused species are frequently included - follow by clicking on the images or links provided.

 - Where appropriate keys plants in a key are ordered according to size.

 - In most browsers (but not iPad/iPhones), further information about each photo may be found in the address bar (or a pop-up window) - depending on the browser used.

 - Always look through all options in a box before choosing.

 - Click on the most similar image from a screen to focus the identification down towards the species of interest.
 (Note that it may be necessary to scroll downwards to see all options to be selected from at any one time.)